Yusen-Peng/CE-Bench/README.md

 ## News

+- [October 27th, 2025] [poster](/CE-Bench%20poster%20(84x119cm).pdf) for EMNLP is ready!
 - [September 18th, 2025] paper accepted at BlackboxNLP Workshop @ EMNLP, 2025!
 - [August 31, 2025] paper available on [arXiv](https://arxiv.org/abs/2509.00691)!
 - [May 15, 2025] contrastive story dataset is publicly available on [HuggingFace](https://huggingface.co/datasets/GulkoA/contrastive-stories-v4)!

 ## Abstract

-Sparse autoencoders (SAEs) are a promising approach for uncovering inter- pretable features in large language models (LLMs).
+Sparse autoencoders (SAEs) are a promising approach for uncovering interpretable features in large language models (LLMs).
 While several automated evaluation methods exist for SAEs, most rely on external LLMs.
-In this work, we introduce CE-Bench, a novel and lightweight contrastive evaluation bench- mark for sparse autoencoders, built on a curated dataset of contrastive story pairs.
+In this work, we introduce CE-Bench, a novel and lightweight contrastive evaluation benchmark for sparse autoencoders, built on a curated dataset of contrastive story pairs.
 We conduct comprehensive evaluation studies to validate the effectiveness of our approach.
-Our results show that CE-Bench reliably measures the interpretability of sparse autoencoders and aligns well with existing benchmarks without requir- ing an external LLM judge, achieving over 70% Spearman correlation with results in SAEBench.
-The official implementation and evaluation dataset will be open- sourced upon acceptance.
+Our results show that CE-Bench reliably measures the interpretability of sparse autoencoders and aligns well with existing benchmarks without requiring an external LLM judge, achieving over 70% Spearman correlation with results in SAEBench.
+The official implementation and evaluation dataset are made publicly available.

 ## CE-Bench